8000 Batten Arts and Letters Building

-Maura Hametz, Graduate Program Director
+Brett Bebber, Graduate Program Director

 The Department of History offers courses of study leading to the Master of Arts with a major in history.

 An undergraduate major or minor in history is desirable but is not required for admission.
 Generally, 24 semester credit hours in history and closely related cognates are required for regular admission.
 Applicants with 18 semester credit hours may be considered for admission on a provisional basis.
 These credit hours should include survey and upper-level courses.
-The graduate program director may prescribe certain undergraduate courses to be completed before recommending admission to the program.
+The Graduate Program Director may prescribe certain undergraduate courses to be completed before recommending admission to the program.
 Under certain circumstances, students can be admitted to graduate courses while simultaneously completing an undergraduate prerequisite.

 The requirement for admission to full standing (regular status) is 24 semester credit hours with a grade point average (GPA) of at least 3.00 in history and a general GPA of 3.00.
 Provisional admission requires a minimum of 18 credits (as described above) with a GPA of 3.00 in history and a GPA of 2.70.
-Students with averages below these minimums can attempt to improve their standing in undergraduate courses approved by the graduate program director.
+Students with averages below these minimums can attempt to improve their standing in undergraduate courses approved by the Graduate Program Director.
 However, they cannot be admitted to graduate courses until they have achieved acceptable averages in history.
 Applicants who are denied admission to the M.A. program in history are not permitted to enroll in history graduate courses as non-degree students.

-Prospective applicants with questions about their admission credentials and preparedness should contact the graduate program director in the Department of History.
+Prospective applicants with questions about their admission credentials and preparedness should contact the Graduate Program Director in the Department of History.
 Those certain of their qualifications should apply through the Office of Admissions.

 Admissions forms should reach Old Dominion University well in advance of the intended term of entry, but no later than November 1 for spring admission and April 1 for summer or fall.
 All required forms and documents must be sent directly to the Admissions Office, which creates a central file for each applicant.
 Those seeking a graduate assistantship should file the Application for Institutional Graduate Financial Assistance (available from the Office of Graduate Admissions) and send a letter of application for fellowship consideration to the graduate program director.